The Cheeger problem in abstract measure spaces: Applications

-If $g$ and $h$ are identically equal to $1$, $\m_g(\cdot)=\mathscr L^n$ is the Lebesgue measure, and $P_h=P_{\rm Eucl}$ is the standard Euclidean perimeter that satisfies all properties \ref{prop:empty}--\ref{prop:isoperim} and \ref{prop:complement_set} in the measure space $(\R^n,\mathscr A,\m)$.
+If $g$ and $h$ are identically equal to $1$, $\m_g=\mathscr L^n$ is the Lebesgue measure, and $P_h=P_{\rm Eucl}$ is the standard Euclidean perimeter that satisfies all properties \ref{prop:empty}--\ref{prop:isoperim} and \ref{prop:complement_set} in the measure space $(\R^n,\mathscr A,\m)$.
 In particular, \ref{prop:isoperim} holds with $f(\varepsilon)=n\omega_n^{1/n}\varepsilon^{-1/n}$, and follows from the standard isoperimetric inequality

 holding for any $E\in \mathscr A$.
-The Cheeger problem in this setting is standard, see \cites{Leo15, Parini11} and its minimizers are now completely characterized for a large class of planar sets~\cites{Can22, KF03, LNS17, LS20, Saracco18}, and reasonably well understood for convex $N$-dimensional bodies~\cites{ACC05, BP21}.
-Recently, Cheeger clusters have been introduced and studied in \cite{Caroccia17}, see also~\cites{BFVV18, BF19, CL19}.
+The Cheeger problem in this setting is standard, see \cites{Leo15, Parini11}, and its minimizers are now completely characterized for a large class of planar sets~\cites{Can22, KF03, LNS17, LS20, Saracco18}, and reasonably well-understood for convex $N$-dimensional bodies~\cites{ACC05, BP21}.
+Recently, Cheeger clusters have been introduced and studied in~\cite{Caroccia17}, see also~\cites{BFVV18, BF19, CL19}, and in~\cites{BP18, SSforth} in relation to more general combinations than the sum of their Cheeger constants.
 Interestingly, the Euclidean Cheeger problem plays a role in the ROF model for regularization of noisy images, as highlighted in~\cite{ACC05}, see also~\cite{Leo15}*{Sect.~2.3}, and this is also linked to our \cref{sec:PMC} and to our \cref{cor:eigenfunction_cheeger}.

-We now turn to the case of volume and perimeter with densities, for which the Cheeger problem has been considered for $N=1$, e.g., in \cites{ILR05,Saracco18,LT19,CFM09, KN08}.
+We now turn to the case of volume and perimeter with general densities, for which the Cheeger problem has been considered for $N=1$, e.g., in \cites{ILR05,Saracco18,LT19,CFM09, KN08}.
 We discuss properties \ref{prop:empty}--\ref{prop:complement_set} for the general densities $h,g$ above.
 Notice that \eqref{eq:hbound} implies that sets with locally finite perimeter $P_h$ are all and only those with locally finite Euclidean perimeter.
-Properties \ref{prop:empty}, \ref{prop:space} are immediate from the definitions.
+Properties \ref{prop:empty} and \ref{prop:space} are immediate from the definitions.
 Given $E,F\in\mathscr A$, \ref{prop:sub-mod} follows from the validity of the following relations between reduced boundaries and sets operations: